Exodus Lending logo

 Exodus Lending was founded in 2011 by a South Minneapolis church congregation in response to predatory payday lending in their community.
 What began as a grassroots response to a payday store opening near their church has grown into a nonprofit organization dedicated to advancing economic justice through consumer lending, community organizing, and advocacy across Minnesota.

 The organization offers a straightforward refinancing program: Exodus pays off a borrower's predatory loan (payday, pawn, auto title, or online installment loans) up to $2,500 with no interest, no fees, and no strings attached.
-Borrowers then repay Exodus over 12 months at 0% APR—a dramatic reduction from the average 310% APR their clients were paying on predatory loans.
+Borrowers then repay Exodus over 12 months at 0% APR—a dramatic reduction from the average 310% APR their clients were paying on high-cost loans.
 Beyond loan refinancing, Exodus provides financial counseling and support to help participants meet savings goals and achieve long-term financial stability.

 What distinguishes Exodus Lending is its nonprofit structure, community-embedded approach, and holistic support model.
 Rather than simply offering a better loan, the organization combines refinancing with financial education and counseling.
 Their track record speaks to impact: as of the website snapshot, they had refinanced $636,907 in loans, saved participants $2,015,193, and graduated 392 participants.
 They operate statewide across Minnesota, with documented service in multiple zip codes.